ministryofjustice/opg-feedback/README.md

 ### Install the feedbackapi Python library

-Then, within a docker container or a virtualenv , do
+Then, within a docker container or the virtualenv created above, do
 ```bash
 cd feedbackapi
 pip install -e .